entelect-incubator/.NET/Phase 6/Step 2/README.md

 [Domain Event Pattern](https://microservices.io/patterns/data/domain-event.html)

-Mediatr allows you to publish domain events after a COmmand has happend.
-This applies the SOLID principle in seprating Domain Events from Commands.
-For example after someone has viewed a Customer record you might want to log an audit of that person.
-Or as the example we will be looking at is, sending out a notification to the customer that there pizza is ready for collection.
+Mediatr allows you to publish domain events when a command is handled.
+This applies the SOLID principle in seperating domain events from commands.
+In this example, we will be sending out an email to the customer that there pizza is ready for collection.
+We achieve this by creating an event that we publish with MediatR when the command for updating an order to completed is handled.

 [Read More](https://ardalis.com/immediate-domain-event-salvation-with-mediatr/)